County of Santa Barbara

 HUMAN RESOURCES DEPARTMENT

-Consider recommendations regarding a new job classification of Santa Barbara County
+Consider recommendations regarding a new job classification of Santa Barbara County Employees’

-Employees’ Retirement System (SBCERS) Disability Retirement Manager, as follows:
+Retirement System (SBCERS) Disability Retirement Manager, as follows:

-a) Adopt an Amendment to the Resolution in Attachment A to establish the job classification
+a) Adopt an Amendment to the Resolution in Attachment A to establish the job classification of

-of SBCERS Disability Retirement Manager (Class No. 8711, Range No. 8711,
+SBCERS Disability Retirement Manager (Class No. 8711, Range No. 8711, $60.845-77.652 per

-$60.845-77.652 per hour) and allocate one (1) position; and
+hour) and allocate one (1) position; and

-b) Determine that the above actions are exempt from California Environmental Quality Act
+b) Determine that the above actions are exempt from California Environmental Quality Act (CEQA)

-are government funding mechanisms or other government fiscal activities which do not
+funding mechanisms or other government fiscal activities which do not involve any commitment to

-involve any commitment to any specific project which may result in a potentially significant
+any specific project which may result in a potentially significant physical impact on the environment.

 A-23)